 - semi-private studio space

 - communal kitchen stocked with cooking supplies and utensils, ample food storage, and basic food-stuffs, such as bread, eggs and milk.

 - Residents have the opportunity to use fabrication and material specific facilities at Santa Fe University of Art and Design (SFUAD) on a case by case basis.

 - Access to SFUAD’s extensive library services and a fully equipped gym.

 - SFUAD campus security is available 24 hours a day.

 - For those residents with a U.S. driver’s license, there are three vehicles available for local use.
 SFAI is walking distance to bus stops, several grocery stores and other businesses.

 - Several bicycles available for daily use.

 SFAI’s facility meets all ADA requirements with complete accessibility for wheelchairs to studio and living spaces.
 Two resident rooms are equipped with bathroom facilities for wheelchair access, and since SFAI’s complex is one level, there are no stairs or barriers.
-All signage is presented in large clear type (English and Spanish) and in Braille.
-A Residency Assistant is always available for residents on site.

 Santa Fe was the first city in the US to be designated as a member of the creative-cities network by UNESCO.
-SFAI resident artists have access to some of the most diverse arts and cultural activities in the US.
+SFAI residents have access to some of the most diverse arts and cultural activities in the United States.
 Santa Fe is particularly rich with cultural activities available, such as museums, galleries, historic landmarks, unique geography, and outdoor activities.
 Santa Fe is known for its patronage of contemporary art and literature and a thriving gallery scene.
 Virtually every weekend of the year artists in residence can attend museum or gallery openings showcasing Santa Fe’s considerable support for the traditional arts and visionary contemporary art.